This post may contain affiliate links (read more)

 A dress wrapped in tissue paper and then a bubble envelope will probably be too thick to be classed as a large letter so will cost £2.85 to send.
 If you pack it smartly you could reduce that postage cost to £1.26 or £1.64 depending on the weight.

-All our clothing is packed in a mailing sacks – they’re lightweight, self sealing and the right dimensions to be sent as a large letter (you can buy various sizes of mailing sacks on ebay, but buying large letter ensures you don’t have to worry about the dimensions of the parcel, just the weight and thickness).
+All our clothing is packed in a mailing sack – they’re lightweight, self sealing and the right dimensions to be sent as a large letter.
+You can buy various sizes, but buying large letter ensures you don’t have to worry about the dimensions of the parcel, just the weight and thickness.
 Fold items as flat and mimicking the shape of the mailing sack as possible.
 When sealed squash down and remove the air.
-Use your letter size guide to see if it will fit through the large letter slot.
+Use your royal mail sizing guide to see if it will fit through the large letter slot.
 If it does great – you can send as a large letter.
 If not it’s a small parcel.

 If I have multiple parcels to send I will package them all, then weigh them, then print the labels, then stick the labels on once they’re all printed.

 Package up your items (in the mailing sacks or we tend to wrap shoe boxes in brown paper with brown parcel tape) and write on the package what’s in it eg. New Look Dress.
 Do this for all your items making a mental note of whether it’s a large letter or small parcel (you could make a pile for each).

 Once everything is packaged, weigh each one and write it’s weight in grams on the package – don’t worry the labels will cover the pen.
 Alternatively you could weigh each one as you package it – doesn’t really make a difference.